o2sh/onefetch/CONTRIBUTING.md

 **Example**:

-`{ TypeScript, Programming, "typescript.ascii", define_colors!([Cyan, White] : [Rgb(0, 122, 204), Rgb(255, 255, 255)]) }`
+`{ TypeScript, Programming, "typescript.ascii", define_colors!([Cyan, White] : [Rgb(0, 122, 204), Rgb(255, 255, 255)]), Rgb(43, 116, 137) }`

 The first item `TypeScript` corresponds to the name of the language as defined in [tokei](https://github.com/XAMPPRocky/tokei).
 The second item refers to the language type as specified by [linguist](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml), only four values are possible: Programming, Markup, Prose and Data.
 The third item `typescript.ascii` is the name of the file containing the ascii logo: this file has to be placed in the _./resources_ folder (more info below).
 Then we have the colors used to customize the look of the ascii logo when displayed to the screen.
+Finally, the circle color used in the language distribution as specified by [linguist](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).

 #### Ascii logo